 The Organization receives revenue from special event fundraising trips and forums designed to enable open dialogue on historic preservation and international development.
 In 2012, the Organization received \$40,000 of revenue for The Forum on Global Heritage in a Developing World: Focus on Asia, held in New York.
-This revenue is presented net of \$38,000 of direct costs related to the event.
-During 2011, the Organization received \$26,000 of revenue from fundraising trips, net of \$26,000 of costs related to the direct benefit of the donor.
+Direct costs associated with this event were \$38,000 and a net gain of \$2,000 has been presented in the Statement of Activities as contributions.
+In 2013, the Organization received \$46,000 of revenue for The 10 Year Anniversary Gala Event, held in Palo Alto.
+Direct costs associated with this event were \$51,000 and a net loss of \$5,000 has been presented in the Statement of Activities as fundraising expense.